Fire management planning in SA parks

 A bushfire risk assessment considers how bushfire might impact on what we value; human life, property, infrastructure and the environment.
 The planning team completes a risk assessment using the best available global, national and local science, data and knowledge and incorporates this into computer models.
 Combined with expert knowledge the team then assigns strategies to reduce this risk to those things we value.
 Risks are assessed at the landscape and local scale with priority given to those values most at risk.

 Computer models help us analyse complex scenarios and view the effect of different strategies, so we can choose the most effective one.
 The models, datasets and tools used by NPWS simulate bushfire scenarios, calculate risk, and test strategies.

-All this information is put into a GIS-based tool called fire landscape assessment and risk evaluation (FLARE).
+All this information is put into an internal GIS-based tool called fire landscape assessment and risk evaluation (FLARE).
 FLARE displays the outputs in the one place.
 We use it to help us test competing fire management objectives across the landscape and work out the best strategies based on the bushfire risks and/or biodiversity needs in a particular location.

 How easy the fire will be to put out is assessed by calculating the distance from a fire station, road type (bitumen, gravel, winding, straight) etc.